Home » Skin Care » Facial Skin Care » Pigmented Skin

 Hyperpigmentation Treatment Options

 The most commonly used form of hyperpigmentation treatment is bleaching.
 Basically, you would use certain products, such as Hydroquinone, to stop the production of melanin so that your skin will eventually regain its even skin color.
-These products are available in pharmacies and from dermatologists, but should be used in low concentrations (around 4% is recommended).
+These are available in pharmacies and from dermatologists, but should be used in low concentrations (around 4% is recommended).

 Another option is sometimes called a Hydroxy Acid Peel.
 With this method, chemicals are applied to the discolored areas of your skin.
 The chemicals, such as salicyclic acid, cause your upper layers of skin to peel away leaving behind fresh pink skin.
 This type of treatment is often available at local spas in lose strengths and could be useful to treat mild cases or small patches of hyperpigmentation.
 For more serious cases, you’ll need to see a dermatologist.

 Laser resurfacing is also a popular option.
-This should only be done by a qualified dermatologist or physician, however.
+This procedure should only be done by a qualified dermatologist or physician, however.
 Basically, a laser tool is used to point a CO2 laser at the areas of your skin which are discolored.
 The tool allows for excellent accuracy.
 The laser destroys the upper layers of skin where the melanin has been pooling so new skin will be able to grow.
 The procedure can be a bit uncomfortable so many doctors offer a local anesthetic to ease the pain.
 One advantage of laser resurfacing over similar techniques, such as dermabrasion, is that little bleeding is involved.

 Other treatment options include certain types of prescription-strength ointments, microdermabrasion, and pulsed laser treatments.
 Before you choose any of these methods, be sure you and your physician have determined the underlying cause of the hyperpigmentation so it won’t come back after you complete the treatment.